joshhalley/roamingz/README.md

 This script can only operate in one mode, Control-C should be used to end script.

+Given the rights requirements of the new wdutil utility which is used.

 **Tools & Frameworks:**

 - Tcl (8.5)
 - Tclx (module)
+- wdutil (natively installed in OSX)

 ## Authors & Maintainers